In today’s modern workplace, the importance of caring for employees' mental health goes beyond wellness programs.

 Gender-affirming care that respects a person’s choices

-- Stork Club offers personalized gender-affirming care through our partnership with transgender and nonbinary healthcare specialist Plume from mental health support to gender-affirming hormone treatment.
+- Stork Club offers personalized adult gender-affirming care through our partnership with high-performing transgender and nonbinary healthcare providers across the US, from mental health support to gender-affirming hormone treatment.

-To learn more about how any of these options can support your employees’ reproductive and mental health, sign up to view a demo.
+To learn more about how any of these options can support your employees’ reproductive and mental health, contact us to see a demo.